Skip to content

 Billed by Data Count

-Data generated by functions such as logs, events, Security Check, and Synthetic Tests (per million /day):
+Data generated by functions such as Logs, Events, and Synthetic Tests (per million/day):

-• If the "Custom Multiple Indices" feature is enabled for logs, the daily data increment is counted based on different indices, and the actual cost is calculated based on the unit price of the corresponding data storage strategy.
+• If the "Custom Multi-Index" feature is enabled for Logs, the daily data increment is counted based on different indexes, and the actual cost is calculated according to the unit price of the corresponding data storage strategy;

-• Events include those generated by monitoring module configurations (monitors, SLO), Intelligent Inspection reported events, and user-defined reported events.
+• Events include events generated by monitoring module (monitors, SLO) configuration detection tasks, events reported by Intelligent Inspection, and user-defined events;

-• Synthetic Tests data reported by self-built testing nodes.
+• Synthetic Tests data reported by Self-built Nodes;

-• The costs for events, Security Check, and Synthetic Tests data default to the unit price corresponding to the "default" index of logs.
+• The costs for Events and Synthetic Tests data default to the unit price of the Logs "default" index data storage strategy.

 Warning

-Depending on the selected storage type, oversized log data will be split into multiple entries for billing:
+Depending on the chosen storage type, oversized Logs data will be split into multiple entries for billing:

-• ES Storage: If the log size exceeds 10 KB, the number of billing entries = round up (log size / 10 KB)
+• ES Storage: If the Log size exceeds 10 KB, the billing count for that Log = integer (Log size/10 KB)

-• SLS Storage: If the log size exceeds 2 KB, the number of billing entries = round up (log size / 2 KB)
+• SLS Storage: If the Log size exceeds 2 KB, the billing count for that Log = integer (Log size/2 KB)

-If a single piece of data is below the above limits, it is still counted as 1 entry.
+If a single data entry is smaller than the above limits, it is still counted as 1 entry.

 Billed by Ingested Log Volume

-The size of the original log data volume reported by users (per GB /day).
+The size of the original Logs data volume reported by users (per GB/day).

 Warning

-Log data is billed by count by default.
-To switch to billing by ingested volume, please contact your account manager.
+Logs data is billed by count by default.
+To switch to billed by ingested volume, please contact your account manager.

 Data Forwarding